-Past and Prologue: The Politics of Memory in the American Revolution (New Haven: Yale University Press, forthcoming 2020)
+Past and Prologue: Politics and Memory in the American Revolution (New Haven: Yale University Press, forthcoming Nov.
+2020)

 The Memory of ’76: The Revolution in American History and Culture

 - This manuscript examines the ways in which the legacy of the Revolution has been employed in American politics and culture from the end of the Revolutionary War to the present day.
 Previous scholars have explored this topic atomistically from the perspective of a specific literary genre or through the legacy of individual founders.
 The Memory of ’76 takes a broader, more synthetic approach using a number of political and cultural events as case studies to show how, throughout the nation’s history, various groups have used the rhetoric of the Revolution and defined its legacy as a means to both resist and defend oppression and inequality.
 This manuscript argues that the story of the founding as our national origins myth is not a story of consensus but one of conflict in which a wide variety of individuals, groups, and institutions engaged in a continuous, many-sided struggle have offered competing conceptions of the meaning and legacy of the American Revolution.
 As we approach the sestercentennial of the Revolution, it is an opportune time to look back at the role of our historical memory of the Revolution in our political culture and how that memory has been contested since the revolutionary generation itself.